tonymarkel/tonymarkel/README.md

 - 👋 Hi, I’m @tonymarkel
 - 👀 I’m interested in solving problems
-- 🌱 I’m currently learning OCI
+- 🌱 I’m currently learning all things cloud
 - 💞️ I’m looking to collaborate on utilities and stuff
 - 📫 How to reach me: Best not to.
 I'll find you.